rickdonnelly/semidrys-indepth/README.md

 ### Apeks ThermiQ

 The [Apeks ThermiQ](https://www.apeksdiving.com/products/dive-wear/product/thermiq-8-7-wetsuit.html) is a new product in 2021.
 It looks similar to the Hollis NeoTek V2 but costs more—if you can find it anywhere in stock.
-Like the Neotek, it is 8mm thick in the abdomen and 7mm thick elsewhere.
-From online reviews it appears to be a great product, but the Apeks dealers I usually buy through here in North America bemoan that they don’t expect to receive them until next year at the rate Apeks is filling orders.
-I will update this page with my impressions when I get one.
+Like the Neotek, it is 8mm thick in the torso and 7mm thick elsewhere.
+From online reviews it appears to be a great product, but the Apeks dealers I usually buy through here in North America bemoan that they don’t expect to receive them until next year (2023 at this writing) at the rate Apeks is filling orders.
+I will update this page with my impressions when I get one, but [this online review](https://www.youtube.com/watch?v=xg98T4Uk1gk) stacks it up against the SD Combat.
+[This Simply Scuba review](https://www.youtube.com/watch?v=UMzsEtJWLko) also reviews it in detail.
+Regrettably, I haven't found any videos showing the ease of donning and doffing of the ThermiQ.

 Bottom line: The ThermiQ will have a tough time beating out the cheaper and excellent Neotek V2 suit that it so closely resembles in design and features.
 I’m a huge Apeks fan but their supply chain is a dumpster fire.
 That’s a lot to overcome to beat out excellent semi-drys you can get now.
 But if it is easier to doff than the Neotek this could quickly become my favorite suit.